mohsseha/co-video/README.md

 `my-server.com?master`
 and supplying the video name.
 A URL will be generated that you can share with others and once they join they will be seeing the same video at the same location.

+### Deployment with bucket backends
+Although you can directly copy the videos to the container there is support for Google Storage by using the `/gs/` prefix on the movie url.

 ## What if I want to build on this tool?
 This is a very simple react/reagent application with a very small webserver thrown in to host the shared state and video files.